raspberrypilearning/clone-wars/en/step_9.md

 --- hint ---

-You will need to add these blocks to you code
+You need to add these blocks to you code:

 ```blocks
 wait (0.3) secs